Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Methodology

 \subsection{Contextual Attention Evaluator}

 To thoroughly capture the complicated interactions of the feature space, we design a contextual attention evaluator leveraging a multi-attention mechanism.
 The learned feature subspaces $\mathcal{B}^{(t)}$, are sequentially fed into the evaluator to facilitate comprehensive information extraction.
 We use the $i$-th feature subspace to illustrate the following calculation process.
-For clarity, we omit the $(t)$ notation for the $i$-th example.
+For clarity, we omit the $(t)$ notation for the $i$-th example throughout the remainder of this paper.

-More specifically, we begin by projecting $\bm{B}_i$ into three different spaces: the query $\bm{Q}$, key $\bm{K}$, and value $\bm{V}$ spaces.
+Specifically, we begin by projecting $\bm{B}_i$ into three different spaces: the query $\bm{Q}$, key $\bm{K}$, and value $\bm{V}$ spaces.
 These projections are computed through linear transformations, which can be defined as:

 where $\bm{W}_Q, \bm{W}_K, \bm{W}_V \in \mathbb{R}^{k \times k}$ are learned weight matrices.
 Then, we project them into the subspaces of multi-attention heads.
 The $h$-th head can be represented through linear projections as: